-The Credit Union measures expected credit losses for member loans receivable on a group basis.
+The Credit Union measures expected credit losses, or ECL's, for member loans receivable on a group basis.
 These assets are grouped on the basis of their shared risk characteristics such as loan type (residential mortgages, commercial loans/mortgages, agriculture loans/mortgages, personal loans and lines of credit).
 Otherwise, expected credit losses are measured on an individual basis.